 Rainbow Trout (Oncorhynchus Mykiss)

 Brook Trout (Salvelinus Fontinalis)

 Perch (native specie)

-There is much more fishing in Patagonia than describe here but the brief above provides a good sample of the resources available.
+While there are many more opportunities to go fishing in Patagonia, the above list gives you a good sample of what you can look forward to.
 Ideally, fishing may take at least ten days and preferably two weeks.

 This park was created in 1937, and takes its name from the larch trees over 50 meters high which are the outstanding flora of the region.
-The Park was created with the goal of protecting this giant specie almost extinct because of the climatic setbacks and temperature of the ground.
-The Park extension is 263.000 hectares, and it is located 45 miles from Challhuaquen (30 miles southwest from Esquel).
+The Park was created with the goal of protecting this giant species as it almost became extinct due to the climatic setbacks and temperature of the ground.
+The Park is 263.000 hectares, and it is located 45 miles from Challhuaquen (30 miles southwest from Esquel).
 This is a world of lakes and rivers surrounded with imposing mountains and glaciers.
 The watershed is based in 12 lakes and hundred of rivers and streams that together carry their waters to the Pacific Ocean crossing into Chile.

 Corcovado River: The Corcovado is a fabulous fishery that stretches more than sixty miles in Argentina before crossing the border into Chile, where it is renamed the Palena.
 It is located 50 miles from Challhuaquen.
 It originates at Lago Vinter, one of the largest lakes in the region, which keeps the river cold and full of water for most of the season.
 It offers some classic trout water and contains some very large brown trout as well as average sized rainbows.
 The lower stretches around the town of Corcovado fish well with streamers, large dries, and nymphs.
 A day on the Corcovado provides a combination of white water and classic riffle pool water.
 You will also enjoy some wading in the many riffles in the river.
 Some of the largest brown trout of the season are landed on this river, and they are very strong and stocky due to living in this fast flowing river.